 Barnes-Jewish Hospital’s division of Plastic and Reconstructive Surgery serves metropolitan St. Louis as well as patients within a 350-mile radius that includes eastern Missouri, southern Illinois and western Kentucky.

-The world's first donor nerve transplant - a procedure that can save what were previously considered irreparably damaged limbs - was performed by Dr. Susan Mackinnon, the head of the Division of Plastic and Reconstructive Surgery.
+The world's first donor nerve transplant - a procedure that can save what were previously considered irreparably damaged limbs - was performed by Washington University surgeon Dr. Susan Mackinnon.

 Many of the unique subspecialty programs in the division draw patients from across the country and around the world.
 Referring physicians and patients from outside the United States can make arrangements for patient treatment and family accommodations through our International Services.